influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/working/event-handler-setup.md

 `room`
 &emsp;&emsp;Set to a HipChat room.
-This serves as the default chat id if the TICKscript doesn't specify a chat id.
+This serves as the default chat id if the TICKscript does not specify a chat id.
 `token`
 &emsp;&emsp;Set to a HipChat [API access token](#hipchat-api-access-token).
-This serves as the default token if the TICKscript doesn't specify an API access token.
+This serves as the default token if the TICKscript does not specify an API access token.
 `global`
 &emsp;&emsp;Set to `true` to send all alerts to HipChat without needing to specify HipChat in TICKscripts.
 `state-changes-only`
-&emsp;&emsp;Set to `true` to only send an alert to HipChat if the alert state changes.
+&emsp;&emsp;Set to `true` to send only an alert to HipChat if the alert state changes.
 This setting only applies if the `global` setting is also set to `true`.

 #### Sample Configuration